naveenkv87/Docs_Plugin_DuplicateObjects/README.md

 # TexasInstruments.Plugins.DuplicatePublications
 Plugin developed to Duplicate a publication along with its objects.
 1. Adding button to ribbon bar:
-	Paste below code in file “FolderButtionbar.xml” which will be in location “C:\InfoShare\Web\Author\ASP\XSL”
+	Edit file “FolderButtionbar.xml” which will be in location “C:\InfoShare\Web\Author\ASP\XSL”

 2. JavaScript function to call new ASP file
         Add below code in file “FolderButton.js” which will be in location “C:\InfoShare\Web\Author\ASP\FolderAssist”

 function PerformDuplicatePublication()
 {